hande-qmc/hande/documentation/manual/input/calcs/hilbert.rst

 Whilst calculating the size of an entire Hilbert space is straightforward via combinatorics, calculating the size of a specific part of the Hilbert space meeting a given set of quantum numbers (e.g. spin and symmetry) is more challenging.
-Instead, the size of this subspace can be estimated via a simple Monte Carlo approach [BoothPhD]_.
+Instead, the size of this subspace can be estimated via a simple Monte Carlo approach [Booth10]_.

 .. code-block:: lua